sminnee/silverstripe-staticsiteconnector/docs/en/issues.md

 * BUG: Lists of crawled URLs from large crawls (1000+ pages), slow down the CMS considerably.
 Suggest show only partial tree under each "Connector" in the crawl tab (or optimise existing and problematic CMS JS)
 * BUG: Travis is failing for env: DB=PGSQL CORE_RELEASE=3.1
 * BUG: link-rewriting fails when there are multiple images with the same value for <DataType>.StaticSiteUrl
+* BUG: Project won't build properly from composer (While it's not on Packagist)
 * TASK: Is StaticSiteCrawlURLsTask needed anymore?
 * TASK: Replace relevant StaticSiteMimeTypeProcessor logic with logic found in Zend_Validate_File_ExcludeMimeType.
 * TASK: Translation: Ensure all messages are rendered through _t()